csells/vertex_ai_quickdraw/README.md

 }
 ```

 As the user draws, each stroke triggers a call to `_recognize`.
-You can see from the initialization of the Vertex `generativeModel` that it's been instructed to be prepared to recognize drawings from a list of ~200 potential figures, e.g. pen, umbrella, dog, etc. With this instructions in place, the `_recognize` function simply
+You can see from the initialization of the Vertex model that it's been instructed to recognize drawings from a list of ~200 potential figures, e.g. pen, umbrella, dog, etc. With this instructions in place, the `_recognize` function bundles the image that the user produced with a prompt to recogize the image.
+And because the Flash model is so fast, it can do this between strokes, never slowing down the user as they draw.

 # Multi-platform